saurabh-mish/terraform-provider-concourse/README.md

   **Note that this could be set in the provider block (but is not a security best practice)**

-+ Navigarte to the `iac/` directory from the project root
++ Navigate to the `iac/` directory from the project root

   `cd ./iac`